Teamwork/stripehooks/README.md

 `go run main.go` or `go build && ./stripehook`

-It accepts a port and a path part for configuring the endpoint e.g. `./stripehook --help`
+This accepts a port and a path part for configuring the endpoint e.g. `./stripehook --help`

 ```
 Usage of ./stripehook: